dwagelaar/TTC2011/README.txt

 The ATL console shows the execution results.
 The generated model is called "GraphWithoutN1.xmi".

+To run graphDeleteN1Incident.atl:
+1. Select "Run -> Run Configurations..." from the main menu.
+2. Select "ATL EMFTVM Transformation -> graphDeleteN1Incident" from the list, and click "Run".

+The ATL console shows the execution results.
+The generated model is called "GraphWithoutN1.xmi".

 To run graphDeleteN1Inplace.simplegt:
 1. Select "Run -> Run Configurations..." from the main menu.
 2. Select "ATL EMFTVM Transformation -> graphDeleteN1Inplace" from the list, and click "Run".

+The ATL console shows the execution results.
+The generated model is called "Copy of Graph.xmi".

+To run graphDeleteN1IncidentInplace.simplegt:
+1. Select "Run -> Run Configurations..." from the main menu.
+2. Select "ATL EMFTVM Transformation -> graphDeleteN1IncidentInplace" from the list, and click "Run".

 The ATL console shows the execution results.
 The generated model is called "Copy of Graph.xmi".